Porichthys notatus

-Porichthys notatus is a species of batrachoid toadfish.
-It is a member of the midshipman genus, Porichthys, and is known by the common name plainfin midshipman.
-It is native to the eastern Pacific Ocean, where its distribution extends along the coast from Sitka, Alaska, to Magdalena Bay in southern Baja California.
+The plainfin midshipman (Porichthys notatus) is a species of bottom-dwelling batrachoid toadfish.
+It is a member of the midshipman genus, Porichthys, the only batrachoid fishes that have photophores.
+It is native to the North American coast of the Pacific Ocean, where its distribution extends along the coast from Sitka, Alaska, to Magdalena Bay in southern Baja California.
+There it inhabits shallow waters and will make migrations every spring to the rocky intertidal zones of the coast to breed.